bahrus/xtal-element/README.md

 <details>
     <summary>pinTheDOMToKeys</summary>

-xtal-element provides a function, pinTheDOMToKeys, for creating symbolic references:
+xtal-element provides a function, pinTheDOMToKeys, for creating symbolic references to DOM elements in a cloned template:

 ```JavaScript
 const s = '';